Biswajit-97/Trello-clone-client/README.md

   on project directory
 - Then
   --npm start
-  the project will start on port 3001
+  the project will start on port 3000

-** if wanted to run with backend mounted on local machine paste git clone https://github.com/Biswajit-97/Trello-clone-api.git and run both of them together
+--- ** if wanted to run with backend mounted on local machine paste " git clone https://github.com/Biswajit-97/Trello-clone-api.git " on terminal and setup api and run both of them together

-** else if wanted to run only client side, change the baseurl path in services section with hosted url - https://thello---trello-clone.herokuapp.com
+--- ** else if wanted to run only client side, change the baseurl path in services section with hosted url - https://thello---trello-clone.herokuapp.com